These Sustainable Vegan Eggs Aren’t Just Better than Standard Eggs – They’re the Future!

 This is FANTASTIC news, particularly for vegans and healthy-eaters who are looking for a cruelty-free, zero-cholesterol alternative to eggs which are known to increase our risk of chronic disease.

-JUST Egg looks, tastes and scrambles just like the real thing, and you can literally quote me on that because I’ve been to America and tried it!
-Yet unlike the eggs we commonly buy, these plant-based bad-boys, which are actually made from protein-rich mung beans, are completely free of antibiotics and cholesterol.
+JUST Egg looks, tastes and scrambles like the real thing.
+Yet unlike the eggs from animals, these plant-based bad-boys, which are actually made from protein-rich mung beans, are completely free of antibiotics and cholesterol.

 High-five to that!